tychota/blog/src/pages/2019-01-28-investigating-network-android/index.md

 - debug all your connection that goes through your mac
 - act as a SOCKS/HTTP proxy (so you can configure your phone to this proxy)
-- support SSL connections (Charles play the man-in-the-middle)
+- support SSL connections (Charles plays the man-in-the-middle)
-- perform rewrite on fly (change headers, change url, response)
+- perform rewrite on the fly (change headers, change URL, response)
-- map request to your server (insteading of using remote server)
+- map request to your server (instead of using a remote server)
 - throttle networks
 - see request in JSON, or protobuff with nice UI
 - spoof DNS